AMReX-Astro/Castro/sphinx_docs/source/CastroInputs.rst

    for example.
 If this line is commented out then it will not compute and print these quanitities.

--  : allows the user to set a
-   special flag based on user-specified criteria (0 or 1; default: 1)
+-  castro.do_special_tagging: allows the user to set a special flag based on user-specified criteria (0 or 1; default: 1)

    castro.do_special_tagging = 1 can be used, for example, to